tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-21-bug-with-kramdown-and-rouge-with-github-pages.md

   syntax_highlighter: rouge
 ```

 Make sure you specify the Github Flavored Markdown parser by adding `input: GFM`.
 Otherwise backticks won't be processed.

+{% include ads.html %}

 ## Follow Kramdown's indentation syntax for code blocks within lists

 {{site.data.alerts.warning}}There's one more change you need to make.
 This change is not called out in the Github announcement, and its absence has caused a lot of confusion and reports of bugs, so I wanted to call out this needed update. {{site.data.alerts.end}}

 With Github-flavored Markdown, when you insert a code block within a list, you can indent the code block **4** spaces.

 But with Kramdown, you must line up the indent of the code block with the first non-space character after the list item marker (e.g., `1.`).
 Usually this will mean indenting the code block **3 spaces** instead of 4.